 What Is Accounts Receivable and How do they work?

-Several businesses introduce offers like buy now pay later or some other attractive services are performed for the customers to retain them.
+Several businesses introduce offers like buy now pay later or some other attractive services that are performed for the customers to retain them.
 At the time of bookkeeping, such details are considered as accounts receivable.
 In simple words, we can say that it is the money that the customer owes you.
-It is important to keep a track of accounts as it is helpful to be organised.
+It is important to keep track of accounts as it is helpful to be organised.

 This makes the records manageable and easy to understand what amount is owed to you by the customers.
 Additionally, it helps further to sort out non-payers and as well as late payers.
-Before we delve deep into the discussion of how accounts receivable work, it is important to know what will this article unfold further for your understanding?
+Before we delve deep into the discussion of how accounts receivable work, it is important to know what will this article unfold further for your understanding.
 The salient features are listed below for you.

 Accounts Payable VS Accounts Receivable